luntergroup/octopus/README.md

 - **cancer**: call germline and somatic mutations tumour samples.
 - **trio**: call germline and _de novo_ mutations in a parent-offspring trio.
 - **polyclone**: call variants in samples with an unknown mixture of haploid clones, such a bacteria or viral samples.
+- **cell**: call variants in a set of single cell samples from the same individual.

 Octopus is currently able to call SNVs, small-medium sized indels, small complex rearrangements, and micro-inversions.